Audio/MIDI multitrack recording software

 Drum

-The onscreen keyboard provides suitable shortcut keys for various international keyboard layouts automatically.
-The number of keys which can be played simultaneously solely depends on the keyboard hardware, three keys typically isn't a problem.
-The mouse works too, but it isn't really suited to playing music.
+You can use the computer keyboard to play the onscreen keyboard.
+The number of keys that can be played simultaneously depends solely on the keyboard hardware, three keys typically isn't a problem.
+The mouse works too, but it's not really suited for playing music.

 The slider on the left can be assigned to any MIDI controller (including note velocity and pitch bend) using the Options button.
-The slider can be turned into a button, this may be more convenient for the sustain controller for example.
+The slider can be turned into a button, which may be more convenient for the sustain controller, for example.

 String instruments can be capoed using the Options button.